 Approaches of structural biology and biophysics are becoming increasingly important in biomedical research.
-Our curriculum offers various opportunities for students to gain knowledge, skills, and expertise for conducting research using structural and biophysical approaches.
+Our Structural Biology and Biophysics (SBB) graduate program offers various opportunities for students to gain knowledge, skills, and expertise for conducting research using structural and biophysical approaches.
 They include cryo-electron microscopy (cryo-EM), X-ray crystallography,

-and biophysics to tackle on important biomedical problems.
+and biophysics to important biomedical problems.
 Established in 2002 (originally as the Biophysical, Structural, and Computational Biology track), our Structural Biology and Biophysics (SBB) track has a history of two decades and has produced

 many skilled scientists who are successful in academia, pharmaceutical/biotechnological companies, and other organizations.